• Skip to main content

 Another important factor to consider is wind.
 If you have lived in your apartment for a while, you may already know which way and how hard wind tends to blow on your balcony.
 If you don’t, spend some time observing wind speed and direction in all kinds of weather.

 My north-facing balcony overlooks an enclosed courtyard.
 That space can sometimes act as a wind tunnel even on a calm day and objects can get blown around or even knocked over.
-To help organize my balcony and secure objects from wind, I purchased a small waterproof bin to store tools, watering cans, and other gardening accessories.
+To help organize my balcony and secure objects from wind, I purchased a 22 gallon waterproof storage box to store tools, watering cans, and other gardening accessories.
 I only live on the third floor, but if you live on an even higher floor, wind is likely to be more of a factor.

 If you think wind is a concern for your balcony garden, please take the following precautions.
 First, don’t use pots that are too small.
 Six and eight inch pots don’t weigh much and a medium gust might be able to knock them right over.
 Second, if any of your plants start to get tall, consider securing them with stakes or other supports.